 A special thanks to the UK JSLE Study Group, for provision of the data from the UK JSLE Cohort Study

 We are indebted to the members of the External Scientific Advisory Committee of this study for their advice in the study implementation, conduction and its statistical analysis: Drs.
-Tehuna Neogi, Ian Bruce, David Isenberg, Nicola Ruperto and James Witter.
+Tuhina Neogi, Ian Bruce, David Isenberg, Nicola Ruperto and James Witter.

 ABSTRACT